rKaic/pennyworth/README.md

 }
 ```

+### Module Parameters

+The `logger` parameter is a reference to the object responsible for logging debug and error information (this has been initialized in `app.js`)

+The `repo` parameter is a reference to the object managing the persistent datastore implemented in `Repository.js`.

+The `token` parameter is the service-and-user-specific application token that grants access to a defined Bot and Servers within Discord/Slack/etc.

 ## Adding Commands

 Add a new .js file under the `/commands` directory.
 It will automatically be picked up when Pennyworth is run.